 MNP careers are Different by Design.
 As an entrepreneurial firm, we truly believe there are no limits to where your career can go.

-After reading part 1 and part 2, hopefully you have developed a clearer understanding of what bitcoin is and why it continues to be so exciting, yet so controversial – at least on a high level.
+part 2, hopefully you have developed a clearer understanding of what bitcoin is and why it continues to be so exciting, yet so controversial – at least on a high level.
 If you decide to engage in a riveting conversation about cryptocurrencies, we hope we’ve provided enough background to weigh in with some insightful commentary while thoughtfully considering alternative point of view.
 At the very least, we hope we’ve sparked your interest enough to begin considering whether this brave new world is worth further exploration.

 After weighing the pros and cons, maybe you’ve decided the only way you can truly understand bitcoin is to get involved yourself.
 Now you’re wondering how to do that.
 We will conclude this series by explaining how you can get started – including some best practices to consider and common pitfalls to avoid.